District 15 East Coast Property - Meyer & Amber Road. Where Should I Invest? (Updated Nov 2020)

 It is relaxing to take a walk around the neighborhood and enjoy the lush greenery and tranquil environment.

-On the other hand, there is a high density of developments in the Amber Road area.
+On the other hand, there are more developments in the Amber Road area.

 You will find a few big condos here with hundreds of units each, and many boutique condos with fewer units.